Who can apply: Refugees and beneficiaries of subsidiary protection

 -Ability to conduct situation analysis and needs assessment;

 -Planning and organizing skills: ability to establish priorities and to plan work assignments, respond to competing demands and work under pressure of frequent, multiple and tight deadlines;

 -Ability to work in a multi-cultural environment with sensitivity and respect for diversity;

 -Basic computer skills.

 Compensation: This is a volunteer, non-remunerative service.
-Volunteers will be provided with a small allowance to cover their transportation costs and other work related expenses.
-They will also receive non-material incentives, such as ongoing training opportunities, certificates, etc.
+Volunteers will be provided with a small allowance to cover their transportation costs and other work-related expenses.
+They will also receive non-material incentives, such as ongoing training opportunities and certificates.